learning-zone/javascript-basics/README.md

 <br/>

-## Q 6.1.
-What is the difference between slice and splice?
+## Q. What is the difference between slice and splice?

 **1. slice():**